Maiada-Ibrahim/reading-notes/401/class-02.md

     // body of loop
 }

-if we need to execete some thing before while use do to ececete after that while
+if we need to execete some thing before while use do to execete after that while

+                 do {
+    // body of loop
+     } while(textExpression)